Nico Rosberg: Helmet design and car number

 For the 2014 season, the FIA created a new sporting regulation to allow a driver to select a unique car number for use throughout their Formula One career.
 Rosberg selected number six because it was his wife and father's lucky number.
 He also changed the colour of his helmet after eight years from yellow to dark grey.
 The overall design included chrome, some Buddhist influence, clean lines, and personal symbols; it was designed by Jens Munser.

 Endorsements and philanthropy

 Creative Artists Agency (CAA), through its sports division CAA Sports, represents Rosberg's commercial ventures.
 From 2010 to 2015, he was associated with the jewellery and watch brand Thomas Sabo, and the luxury travel accessory maker Tumi.
-Rosberg signed numerous endorsement contracts; some of the companies with which he has done business are the watchmakers Rolex, International Watch Company and Oris, the tyre maker Continental Tire, the luxury fashion house Hugo Boss, the toy car company Hot Wheels, the railway company Deutsche Bahn, and the media broadcasters Sky Sports and RTL.
+Rosberg signed numerous endorsement contracts; some of the companies with which he has done business are the watchmakers Rolex, International Watch Company and Oris, the tyre maker Continental Tire, the luxury fashion house Hugo Boss, the toy car company Hot Wheels, the railway company Deutsche Bahn, the media broadcasters Sky Sports and RTL, energy company EnBW and logistics provider Jungheinrich.
 As a result of Rosberg's endorsement money and Mercedes salary, he was listed as one of the world's highest-paid athletes by Forbes in 2016.